codedamn/teach.codedamn.com/docs/instructor-guides/io-testing.md

 You should be able to see a `+ (plus symbol)` beside the test cases section.
 Clicking on the `+` will give you a new text box to give in the input values.

-If you're case requires a large input set (which can be very hard to copy/paste or type on your own) we allow ouro creators to update the inputs using a text file.
+If you're case requires a large input set (which can be very hard to copy/paste or type on your own) we allow our creators to update the inputs using a text file.
 All files that have `UTF-8` encoding format.

 If the test cases are simple to set up you can set them up normally by typing in the text area.